spinnaker/spinnaker/experimental/docker-compose/README.md

 Once you have completed the above configuration, you should be able to resolve the Spinnaker web application from your local workstation: ```DOCKER_IP=`docker-machine ip spinnakerremote` && open http://$DOCKER_IP:9000```

-## Removing Docker Machine Environment
+## 5. Removing Docker Machine Environment

 If you no longer want an instance of Spinnaker running on your GCP account, remember to disable your docker machine instance by typing:

 `docker-machine rm spinnakerremote`

 This will not remove any instances deployed by Spinnaker, only the docker compose services that were deployed.

+# Working with Spinnaker and Docker Compose

 ## Updating Spinnaker